 - Explained to the athlete and any accompanying team personnel how the medical aid worked

 - How to use it correctly

-“Around 30 percent of the products needed were supports and orthoses for the knee and back,” says Jörg Ritzerfeld, Olympics Project Manager and Senior Manager Sponsorship and Sports Marketing at Bauerfeind.
+“Around 30 per cent of the products needed were supports and orthoses for the back and knee,” says Jörg Ritzerfeld, Olympics Project Manager and Senior Manager Sponsorship and Sports Marketing at Bauerfeind.

 Braces for specific sports:

 Knee: More than 50% involved indoor sports (volleyball, handball, basketball), martial arts and track and field.